Policy Learning with New Treatments: Population decision problem

 where $\pi_j(X) = \1[\pi(X) = d_j]$ and

 which can be interpreted as the contribution to maximum expected regret of assigning a person with covariate values $X$ to treatment $d_j$.

 The optimization problem (\ref{MMRLP}) defines the policy which is optimal in terms of its population minimax regret.
+The maximum regret of any policy depends on the strength of the assumptions encoded in $\mathcal{S}$, and their implications for the size of the identified set $\mathcal{M}_P$.
+Larger identified sets will lead to higher maximum regret, since it expands the set from which the worst-case response $m$ can be chosen.
+The size of the identified set also depends on the relationship between the new and existing treatments.
+If a new treatment $d_j$ lies between two existing treatments, restrictions on $m$ such as monotonicity can provide informative bounds on $m(d_j, x)$.
+When $d_j > d$ for all $d \in \mathcal{D}_0$, monotonicity can leave the identified set unbounded in the absence of additional assumptions.

 The benefit of imposing shape restrictions only on the behavior of $m_P$ across $d$ is that the representation (\ref{MMRLP}) is an optimization problem over a population expected loss defined by $\Gamma_{j,P}(X)$.
-This problem possesses a form similar to decision problems presented in \textcite{athey2021policy}, \textcite{d2021policy}, and others, with the key distinction that the covariate-level loss $\Gamma_{j,P}(X)$ is itself the solution to an optimization problem which generally will not have a closed-form solution.
-Nonetheless, the minimax regret problem (\ref{MMRLP}) can be cast in terms of the empirical welfare maximization framework of \textcite{kitagawa2018should}.
+This problem possesses a form similar to decision problems presented in \textcite{atheyPolicyLearningObservational2021}, \textcite{dadamoOrthogonalPolicyLearning2023} and others, with the key distinction that the covariate-level loss $\Gamma_{j,P}(X)$ is itself the solution to an optimization problem which generally will not have a closed-form solution.
+Nonetheless, the minimax regret problem (\ref{MMRLP}) can be cast in terms of the empirical welfare maximization framework of \textcite{kitagawaWhoShouldBe2018}.
 In the following section, I discuss how to set up the empirical analog of the nested optimization problem (\ref{MMRLP}) and provide a computationally attractive algorithm for solving it.